erichthen/kbtsupport/README.md

-### This is a website for a local tutoring business built with node, react, firebase
+### This is a website for my mothers tutoring business built with node, react, firebase

 ## TODO ATM